alexch/deck.rb/README.md

      --version, -v:   Print version and exit
         --help, -h:   Show this message

+## Deploying to Heroku

+To deploy your slides as a Heroku app, put them into a Git repo, and add a file called `config.ru` with contents like this:

+    require "rubygems"
+    require "bundler"
+    Bundler.setup
+    Bundler.require

+    require 'deck/rack_app'
+    run Deck::RackApp.build('slides.md')

+and a `Gemfile` like this:

+    gem "deckrb"

+Then deploy to Heroku as usual (e.g. `heroku apps:create`).

+(Note that Deck::RackApp can accept either a filename or an array of filenames.)

 ## Known Issues (Bugs and Limitations)

 * If you're running Webrick, you may not be able to kill the server with Ctrl-C. This is apparently due to a bug in recent versions of Webrick.